REV23Docs/rev23-desktop-docs/docs/quick-start/add-a-piercer.md

 6. Click **OK**.

 We've now added Selina to all piercing service types in just a couple of clicks.
-She's also been made a manager.